Pornography laws by region: American Samoa

 Pornography is illegal in American Samoa and is punishable by a fine of up to $USD5,000.

 Australia

-In Australia, it is legal to possess pornographic material, except child pornography.
+In Australia, it is legal to possess pornographic material, with some extreme exceptions.
 However, it is illegal to sell, exhibit or rent X-rated pornographic material in all states (Victoria, South Australia, Western Australia, New South Wales, Tasmania, and Queensland) but it is legal to do so in the two territories (the Northern Territory and the Australian Capital Territory).
 As the Australian constitution prohibits states from regulating interstate commerce, it is permitted to purchase pornography in either territory and then bring it interstate.
 As a result, the majority of Australian mail-order operations for adult material operate from the ACT.

-In 2007, the Northern Territory National Emergency Response introduced by the Howard Government made the possession of RC and X18+ pornography an offence in some Aboriginal communities.
+In 2007, the Northern Territory National Emergency Response introduced by the Howard government made the possession of RC and X18+ pornography an offence in some Aboriginal communities.

+Some types of pornography (both real and fictitious) are technically illegal in Australia and if classified would be rated RC and therefore banned in Australia.
+This includes any pornography depicting violent BDSM, incest, paedophilia, bestiality, certain extreme fetishes (such as golden showers) and/or indicators of youth (such as wearing a school uniform).

 Fiji

-Pornography featuring consenting adults is legal in Fiji.
+There is no law prohibiting the accessing of online adult pornography in Fiji.